Shoulder Bursitis & Impingement - Diagnosis & Treatment in Adelaide

 Subacromial Bursitis

-The subacromial bursa may become inflammed and painful in conditions affecting the shoulder, such as rotator cuff tears, external compression or muscle imbalance.
+The subacromial bursa may become inflamed and painful in conditions affecting the shoulder, such as rotator cuff tears, external compression or muscle imbalance.

 subacromial spur impingement